evz/video-processor/README.md

 tasks](processor/tasks.py) and in the names of the services in the `docker-compose` files.
 These stages look like this:

-**Break the video into chunks** I found that the `decord` library was great but it choked if I tried to give it video files that were more than a few minutes long.
-Luckily, `ffmpeg` can use your GPU to speed up the process of taking one long video and making it into a bunch of shorter videos, which is what is happening under the hood here.
-As one "chunk" of the video is completed, the next step in the pipeline (extracting frames from the video) gets kicked off for that chunk.
-This makes it possible to parallelize the extraction process in a way that decord can keep the detection queue filled (and not run out of memory which was the case when I was attempting to grab batches of frames from one, very long, video).
+**Break the video into chunks** To handle large video files efficiently and enable parallel processing, `ffmpeg` breaks long videos into 30-second chunks.
+This approach prevents memory issues with very large files and allows the system to start processing frames from early chunks while later chunks are still being created.
+FFmpeg can use GPU acceleration to speed up this chunking process when available.

 **Extract frames from the video chunks** As I'm sure you've guessed, this iterates through the chunks of the video and saves out each frame as a separate